Privasys

 The panel shows the full TLS certificate chain, the SGX quote, and the parsed attestation extensions including the Workload Attestation Extensions where the code hash appears under OID 3.2.

-SHA-256 match: the code hash in the attestation quote is the same SHA-256 from Step 4.
-This proves the enclave is running the exact binary that was built from your commit — no modifications, no substitutions.
+SHA-256 match: the code hash in the attestation quote is the same SHA-256 from Step 3 and from the GitHub Actions build log.
+This proves the enclave is running the exact binary that was built from your commit, without modifications or substitutions.

 Switch to the API Testing tab.
 Select get-random from the function dropdown and click Send.